wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 Our app contains only one root module, `AppModule`, and one component AppComponent.
 The application we are making is a very simple one.
 Hence, we will use existing AppModule.
 If later our application gets more complex we can introduce features, routing and shared modules to better organize our code.
 Since our application will be able to track sugar level we will need to create an appropriate service: SugarLevelService, and components for listing and editing the sugar levels.

 It would be nice to also create a TypeScript model for sugar level, to make it easier for us to work with sugar level objects.
-Le''s first create a folder `shared` inside of our `app` folder, which is part of Angular application that gets created by Angular CLI.
+Let's first create a folder `shared` inside of our `app` folder, which is part of Angular application that gets created by Angular CLI.
 Inside of the `shared` folder create a new folder called `models`, and this is where we will create the `SugarLevel.ts` file:

 ```ts
 export default class SugarLevel {